 In our old waterfall world, the QA team would get a few weeks prior to release to learn and test all the new functionality.
 And, as waterfall usually went, those few weeks would shrink from four to three to two weeks max as software development deadlines slipped.
 We still needed to ship our product, and the QA team would feel much of this pain.

-In this new agile paradigm, QA should be involved throughout the whole process.
-In fact, testers should interact daily with the team.
+In this new agile paradigm, QA should be involved throughout the whole agile process.
+In fact, testers should be part of the team.
 Whether it’s pairing on a task or discussing how a story should be tested, they’re integral in discussions around testing and quality.

 Another important note: agile teams have frequent ad hoc design discussions, so testers should be co-located and available to jump in on those discussions whenever they happen.
 So don’t create more paperwork and process to share ideas—instead, involve yourself in the whole software delivery process.